 While I do not use a dovetail guide for my work, I recognise that this is a very useful tool for getting instant results as a beginner.
 I wish I could have owned one when I was starting off!
 There are many things I do like about this guide and a couple of things I don't like about it.
 All of which are disclosed in this video.
 If any sales are generated through my affiliate link in the description, I will get a commission.

-I occasionally get asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench thats often littered with these tools.
+I am occasionally asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench that's often littered with these tools.
 While I would love this to be true, unfortunately it isn't.

 As for Benchcrafted.
 I'm confident my Roubo Workbench series as well as my Benchcrafted Review video has generated many sales of vice hardware.
 However I do not have any agreement with Benchcrafted or their suppliers.
 So on that note, tell them I sent you!

-Like I said before, I want to be completely transparent with my viewers in order to retain my status as a trusted source of information.
-As soon as I start giving out untrustworthy advice, I lose out, the sponsor loses out, and most importantly the viewer loses out.
-It's a big old sack of disappointment for us all.
+See, it's pretty boring isn't it?
+As I said before, I want to be completely transparent with my viewers in order to retain my status as a trusted source of information.
+As soon as I star giving out untrustworthy advice, I lose out, the sponsor loses out, and most importantly the viewer loses out.
+It's a big ol' sack of disappointment for us all.

-So please be safe in the knowledge that when I am recommending a product, it is because I genuinely believe it is a great product.
-Using the affiliate link is a way for you to say thank you for the recommendation!
+So please be safe in the knowledge that when I'm recommending a product, it's because I genuinely believe it's a great product.
+And using an affiliate link is a great way of supporting what I do and saying thanks for the recommendation!